Washington Registered Agent

 Your new registered agent also will need to consent to their appointment.
 They can do this by signing the change form.

-Do I need a registered agent in Washington?
+How do I find a registered agent in Washington?